 Course Course Description Credit Hrs.
 Contact Hrs.
-PHIL 3400 AESTHETICS (3) 3 3 A study of the nature, theories, and experience of art and aesthetic values.
-Prerequisites: One course in philosophy.
-PHIL 3500 RESEARCH ETHICS (2) 2 2 Ethical considerations involving research with human subjects including the issues of privacy and informed consent, standards for ethical research such as the Belmont Report, the function of an IRB, and various federal regulations.
-This course fulfills NIH certification for human subject research.
+PHIL 3400 AESTHETICS (3) A study of the nature, theories, and experience of art and aesthetic values.
+3 3 Prerequisites: One course in philosophy.
+PHIL 3500 RESEARCH ETHICS (2) Ethical considerations involving research with human subjects including the issues of privacy and informed consent, standards for ethical research such as the Belmont Report, the function of an IRB, and various federal regulations.
+This course fulfills 2 2 NIH certification for human subject research.
 Prerequisite: Junior standing.
-PHIL 3510 METAPHYSICS (3) 3 3 A study of the nature of reality.
+PHIL 3510 METAPHYSICS (3) A study of the nature of reality.
 Topics include causation, freedom and determinism, and the mind-body problem.
-Prerequisites: One course in philosophy or consent of instructor.
-PHIL 3520 THEORY OF KNOWLEDGE (3) 3 3 Inquiry into the origin, nature, certainty, and limits of human knowledge as examined through the positions of the world's leading thinkers in the field.
+3 3 Prerequisites: One course in philosophy or consent of instructor.
+PHIL 3520 THEORY OF KNOWLEDGE (3) Inquiry into the origin, nature, certainty, and limits of human knowledge as examined through the positions of the world's leading thinkers in the field.
 Prerequisites: One course in philosophy or consent of department.
-PHIL 3530 PHILOSOPHICAL PSYCHOLOGY (3) 3 3 A survey of the important issues in the philosophy of mind and cognitive sciences.
-Prerequisites: One course in philosophy or consent of department.
-PHIL 3730 COMPARATIVE RELIGION (3) 3 3 An examination and comparative exposition of the doctrinal issues affecting the world's major religions with an emphasis on non-western religions.
+3 3 PHIL 3730 COMPARATIVE RELIGION (3) 3 3 An examination and comparative exposition of the doctrinal issues affecting the world's major religions with an emphasis on non-western religions.
 Non-Western/Third World culture course.
-IAI: H5 904N.
-PHIL 3740 PHILOSOPHY OF RELIGION (3) 3 3 Analysis of the ecumenical questions of traditional theistic religions: warrant for the belief in God, the problem of evil, the intelligibility of the traditional attributes of God, and the warrant for religious experiences.
-IAI: H4 905 PHIL 3900 INDEPENDENT STUDY IN PHILOSOPHY (3) 3 3 Staff-directed study in special topics.
+IAI: H5904N.
+PHIL 3740 PHILOSOPHY OF RELIGION (3) Analysis of the ecumenical questions of traditional theistic religions: warrant for the belief in God, the problem of evil, the intelligibility of the traditional attributes of God, and the warrant for religious experiences.
+IAI: H4 905 3 3 PHIL 3900 INDEPENDENT STUDY IN PHILOSOPHY (3) Staff-directed study in special topics.
+3 3 Prerequisite: Consent of the department.